This article was updated on August 7, 2018.

-The term gap year has gained popularity recently thanks to the announcement that Barack Obama's oldest daughter Malia is deferring her entrance into Harvard until 2017.
-As a result, discussions have sprung up around the pros and cons of taking a year to refocus and recharge.
+The term gap year has gained popularity and discussions have sprung up around the pros and cons of taking a year to refocus and recharge.

 So what is a gap year, exactly?
 It's taking a year off between two intensive time commitments.
-Some are taking time off after high school, while others are taking time between college and their first job.
+Some are taking time off after high school, while others are taking a gap year after college.

 When it comes to applicants with that particular gap year on their resume, however, HR should consider a few questions.